What A Community Association Is

 - Senior’s clubs

-- Committee work (urban planning, special events, safety, etc.)
+- Committee work (planning and development, special events, safety, etc.)

 - And so much more!